-With that in mind, this guide has been put together to help provide a one stop source for everything you need to know about pipe marking for your facility.
-This will include different standards out there, the way to get the right pipe marking labels, how to use valve signs and much more.
+With that in mind, this guide has been put together to help provide a one stop source for everything about pipe marking and how to go about it.
+It will include different standards that exist, how to choose the right pipe marking material, using valve tags, and much more.

-- Flammable - Any pipe that contains flammable fluids or fluids that can produce a flammable vapor needs to be black text on a yellow background.
+- Flammable and/or oxidizing - Any pipe that contains flammable fluids or vapor, or any kind of oxidizing agent, needs to have a label with black text on a yellow background.

-- Combustible - Fluids that can burn but are not flammable should be written with white text on a brown background.
+- Combustible - Fluids that can ignite in the presence of a heat source, but are not flammable under normal circumstances, should be written with white text on a brown background.

-- Toxic and/or Corrosive - This type of pipe marking is for fluids that can be toxic or corrosive.
-This type of marking should have black text with an orange background.
+- Toxic and/or Corrosive – Pipes containing fluids that can be toxic or corrosive should use black text with an orange background.

 - Fire Quenching - Water or other fire suppression substances need to be labeled with white text on a red background.

 - Other Water - Any water that is not intended to be used for fire suppression should be labeled with white text on a green background.

 - Compressed Air - Any vapor or gas that is under pressure but does not fit in another category (such as compressed air) will be labeled with white text on a blue background.

 There are also several options for user defined color codes.
 These include white on black, black on white, white on purple and white on gray.
 Whenever using these 'open' color options, make sure that they are followed throughout the facility to avoid any confusion.

 The Option to Incorporate GHS Pictograms to Pipe Markings